Total Control© Map

 overview

-As United Rentals' suite of digital tools evolved, its flagship worksite management platform Total Control was long overdue for a redesign.
+As United Rentals's suite of digital tools evolved, its flagship worksite management platform Total Control was long overdue for a redesign.
 Despite playing a critical role in managing the largest fleet of construction rental equipment in the world, the platform had never been touched by experience design.
 The result was a clunky, unintuitive interface with a seriously steep learning curve.

 Our team set out to completely transform the tool's user experience.
 My focus was on redesigning the live, interactive equipment map — a key feature that helps teams quickly visualize equipment distribution, monitor utilization, and make faster, more informed logistical decisions on their construction jobsites.

-the problem: fragmented map experiences
+fragmented map experiences

 Before the redesign, Total Control offered four separate map experiences, each with its own layout, features, and functionality.
 This lack of consistency made it difficult for users to develop a reliable mental model of how maps worked across the platform, leading to confusion, inefficiencies, and a poor user experience.